We’re very excited to bring to you the first installment of what will be a series of various judging videos!

 Kyleigh does a great Level 4 floor routine with relatively few deductions.
 However, we think this video is valuable in showing you how making some minor form corrections can help even a good score improve.

 We hope the videos above have given you a better sense of what goes into a score and why at times your score might be lower than expected.
-Stay tuned for a future installment of GymnasticsHQ’s Judging Series.
+For more in GymnasticsHQ’s Judging Series, check out Part Two.

 If you’d like your routine to be in consideration for a feature in our GymnasticsHQ’s Judging Series, you can email your video to firstname.lastname@example.org.
 The video of your routine must be a clear view and of good quality.
 Because of the magnitude of submissions, we cannot respond to your emails but we will watch and consider all videos we receive.
 If your video has been chosen for a feature spot you will be contacted.
 By submitting your video you agree to allow GymnasticsHQ to use your video for our Judging Series and to make it public on our blog and social media channels.